Canon M3 vs 1300D

 The Canon EOS M3 and the Canon EOS 1300D (labelled Canon T6 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2015 and March 2016.
 The M3 is a mirrorless interchangeable lens camera, while the 1300D is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The M3 has a resolution of 24 megapixel, whereas the 1300D provides 17.9 MP.
+The M3 has a resolution of 24 megapixels, whereas the 1300D provides 17.9 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon M3 and the Canon 1300D are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M3 – represents the basis or 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon M3 and the Canon 1300D.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the M3 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1300D is considerably larger (73 percent) than the Canon M3.
 Moreover, the 1300D is markedly heavier (33 percent) than the M3.
 In this context, it is worth noting that neither the M3 nor the 1300D are weather-sealed.